.

 6. Edit your podcast recordings

-- Merge tracks and export.
-Save video podcasts as MP4s and audio-only podcasts as uncompressed WAV files for quality or MP3 files to save space.
+• Merge tracks and export.
+I prefer to save video podcasts as MP4s, and audio-only podcasts as uncompressed WAV files for quality.
+You can use MP3 files if you need to save space.

 Read more: Podcast Editing: How to Do It In 10 Steps (Complete Tutorial)